mouldybread/VodafoneUKVOIPConfig/README.md

 Ripshod very kindly posted screenshots of his configuration [here](https://forum.vodafone.co.uk/t5/Landline/Landline-phone-with-own-router-on-FTTP/m-p/2734408/highlight/true#M2802) for download from [here](https://drive.google.com/drive/folders/1aquAVMgOeln9x0-O_nRCGQL-dzxZrFhi?usp=sharing)

 I followed these settings almost exactly as is for my WP810 with one exception.
 I set "Local RTP Port Range" to 200.
 The pictures show 24, however according to the pop up help tip, this is outside of the acceptable range.
-I did not put a space betwen "Vox3.0".
+I did not put a space between "Vox3.0".
 The one or two missing options were inconsequential.

 I will note that for the OPNSense configuration posted above, the correct NAT traversal is as shown: "No." I did provide a stun server address but I didn't use it.
 I also entered my current external IP.
 I do know it doesn't change very often but I suspect if it does I will have to update it manually.
 Selecting the STUN option for NAT traversal did not work.